Specify MATLAB Function Block Properties

 Support variable-size arrays

 Specifies if the MATLAB Function block supports input and output data that varies in dimension during simulation.
-For more information, see Declare Variable-Size Inputs and Outputs.
+When you enable this property, you can enable variable-size outputs by enabling the Variable size property on output variables.
+For more information, see Declare Variable-Size MATLAB Function Block Variables and Variable size.

 Allow direct feedthrough